 Select the Send email invitation option if you would like to send an email to the new user(s).

 If you chose to send an email invitation, the Send Invitation dialog displays.
 Either accept the default message, or write a new one, and click Send.
-Quick Base sends the new user an email message inviting them to the application.
+Quick Base sends the new user an email message inviting them to the app.

-If you chose to add users without sending an email, Quick Base just adds the user to your application.
+If you chose to add users without sending an email, Quick Base just adds the user to your app.
 You can send an invitation later using the Send Invitation option on the Users page.

 Quick Base can also help you find users when you're not quite sure of their names, email addresses, or user names.